abdelmonem55/learn-rust/test-token.md

 mod tests {
 ```

-we can define new module in rust to structure our code, here we declaring a module at second line ,and at second line we annotate that it is a test module
+we can define new module in rust to structure our code, here we declaring a module at second line ,and at second line we annotate that it is a test module.

 ---